JosephSBoyle/Trading-Card-Price-Predictor/readme.md

 ## Trading Card Price Predictor

-### TCPP is a project aiming to generate buy/sell suggestions based on a machine learning model.

-This model is trained on data accumulated from the webscraper included in the project.
+### TCPP is a project aiming to generate buy/sell suggestions based on a machine learning model trained on data accumulated from the included webscraper

 The project is based off of a 2014 Stanford University paper [1] which demonstrated strong results predicting the price of Magic: The Gathering cards.